-During the month of Febuary 2023 – 1st to the 28th the website generated around 565,000 monthly visitors.
+During the month of September 2023 the website generated around 110,000 monthly visitors.
 Traffic stats are updated here each month

 Favicons are the small square images that are usually displayed before the URL in the address bar of a browser, in the browsing tabs, and next to the site name in a user’s list of bookmarks.
 Usually, they’re just the brand or website logo shrunk down to 16 x 16 pixels, but any image can be used to represent a brand.